slatedocs/slate/source/index.html.md

 # Introduction

 ```
-Code will be shown here in this panel.
+Code will be shown here in sila panel.
 ```

 Welcome to the Sila API!